-David: Alright, so you have an awesome product that you’ve ordered and that you’ve tested that you’re proud of, and then you find prices that you think are reasonable and they fit the business plan you have.
+David: Alright, so you have awesome products to sell that you’ve ordered and that you’ve tested that you’re proud of, and then you find prices that you think are reasonable and they fit the business plan you have.
 And then another big element to the equation is targeting.
 And you can have beautiful Facebook ads and pixel and everything set up just right, but if you’re not targeting correctly, then there are gonna be issues.
 What have you learned about targeting and what would you suggest people keep in mind as they target this beautiful ad that they created?

 Mordechai: I think that when it comes to targeting, it’s always the same.
 For a few years now, it’s been always the same.
 It will always be the same.
 You need to be creative with your targeting.
 And when I say creative, you need to build this prototype of the right customer.
 You need to build like, “Who is this customer?
 Why would he buy from you?
 What problem do you solve?
 Why is this cool for these type of people?”
 So you really wanna build a fake virtual person…